crs4/DigitalPathologyPlatform/rois_editing.md

 &nbsp;

 ## Error message
-It should be noted that the system accepts core ROIs only if the shape is contained entirely inside the perimeter of a slice.
-Otherwise, a pop-up with an error message will be displayed and the shape will be discharged.
+The system discharges core ROIs that are entirely otuside the perimeter of a slice.
+In that case, a pop-up with an error message will be displayed to inform the user.
+Otherwise, if the shape is partially contained inside the slice, only the intersection will be maintained.
+The system will behave the same for focus region drawn partially outside a core (see below an example).

 ![hierarchy_error](./img/17.hierarchy_error.png)

 ## Ruler tool
 To get the measure of the core length the user can drop points like he/she does using the polygon-drawing tool.
-By accepting the polyline with the “✔” button, the measure will be displayed.
+By accepting the polyline with the “✔” button, the measure will be recorded.
 Ruler tool can also be deactivated with the “✗” button.
-The core ROI can be saved only its measure exists.
+The core ROI can be saved only if its measure exists.

 ![ruler_tool](./img/18.ruler_tool.png)